Workshop

 Supplies you’ll need from home, or from your local stores:

-•Paper towels I strongly recommend blue Shop Towels as they are lint free, found in local auto stores or supermarkets.
+•Paper towels I strongly recommend blue Scott Shop Towels as they are lint free, found in local auto stores or supermarkets.
+Other brands of shop towels have been reported to have lint.
+So make sure you are getting Scott brand.

 •Tinfoil to use as your palette (or, whatever palette you prefer to use)